A once-in-a-lifetime event that could be a huge distraction for drivers, is set to occur on Monday.

 Eclipse driving dos:

-- Find a safe place to park, and then observe the eclipse.
+- Find a safe place to park and call car emergency, then observe the eclipse.
 Keep in mind that the peak darkness phase will last just 2-3 minutes.

 - Wear special eyewear and beware of bogus glasses that claim to provide special-purpose solar filters.
 The Eye Institute at Midwestern University is giving away 2,000 eclipse-viewing glasses at 5865 W. Utopia Road in Glendale.
 The American Astronomical Society has put together a list of reputable brands and vendors.